 - 0 Comment(s)

 CASE ANALYSIS – TAYLOR VS CITY OF SAGINAW

-Facts of the case
+facts of the case

-- The core issue of the case revolves around the Respondent/city’s usage of a common parking enforcement practice called chalking.
+- The central issue in the case revolves around the Defendant/City’s use of a common parking enforcement practice called chalking.

 - City parking enforcement officers use chalk to mark the tires of parked vehicles to track how long they have been parked.

 - Parking enforcement officers usually return to the car after the designated time to park has passed, and if the chalk marks are still there, a citation is issued.

 - Appellant was a frequent recipient of parking tickets.
 She sued the City and its parking enforcement officer, claiming that chalking violated her Fourth Amendment right to be free from unreasonable searches.

 - Defendant/City filed a motion to dismiss pursuant to Fed.
 R. Civ.
 P. 12(b)(6), asserting that chalking was not a search within the meaning of the Fourth Amendment, or alternatively, if it was a search, was reasonable under the community caregiver exception